bibek22/blog/content/pages/about.md

 ### What I do

-I study undergraduate physics at [St. Xavier's College](http://www.sxc.edu.np/) and do a bit of "research".
+I study undergraduate physics at [St. Xavier's College](http://www.sxc.edu.np/).
+I'm interested in astrophysics and comsmology.
 I am also interested in programming.

 ### About this blog